Free shipping on Orders $50+

 Coffee bags with valves are often marketed as the best solution for coffee storage.
 The valve is designed to release the carbon dioxide that is released by freshly roasted coffee beans.
 However, these bags are not airtight, and they cannot prevent oxygen from entering the bag and damaging the beans.
 Oxygen can cause the coffee beans to go stale and lose their flavor and aroma.

-Instead of using a coffee bag with a valve, transfer your coffee beans to an airtight container.
+Instead of using a coffee bag with a valve, transfer your coffee beans to an airless container.
 Airscape® coffee containers feature a patented valve that removes air and locks in freshness, preventing oxidation and extending the life of your coffee beans.

 Storing coffee beans near spices, herbs, or strong-smelling foods